aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: POLICY_REPLICA_SEQUENCE

     Always try node containing master partition first.

-If connection fails and `retry_on_timeout` is true, try node containing prole partition.
+    If connection fails and the client is configured to retry, it will try the node containing prole partition.
     Currently restricted to master and one prole.

 .. data:: POLICY_REPLICA_MASTER